V-Play-Games/pokemon-masters-info/Content History.md

 - Main Story: Chapter 28
 - Legendary Event: The Dragon That Rules The Sky
 - Battle Villa: Season 14
-- Story Event: Trial's on The Isle
+- Story Event: Trials on The Isle
 - Legendary Arena: Tornadus
-- Water- and Electric-Type Egg Event
+- Water and Electric-Type Egg Event

 ### v2.8.0
 *Version lasted: Late April - Late May 2021*